-- 4.2.1 The private sector is likely to continue to play a vital role in providing the technologies, identified earlier in this paper, that will enable governments, and indeed other private sector bodies, to produce and collect the vast quantities of data we are likely to see in the coming years; to provide the technologies to manage and make sense of this data; and to find value in providing access to the skills necessary to maximise this data. - 4.2.2 In the consumer sphere, and for uses where ease of access and use and a generalised location reference are the dominant requirements, the private sector, alongside the VGI community, are likely to dominate people's everyday interactions with geospatial information.
-In general, however, this information is unlikely to come with the quality assurances, level of detail and maintenance regimes that are required to inform major business or public service questions - for example, the management of energy supplies to a population, the recording of land extents or the deployment and provision of a detailed common operating picture for emergency services.
+- 4.2.1 The private sector is likely to continue to play a vital role in providing the technologies identified earlier in this paper that will enable governments, and indeed other private-sector bodies, to produce and collect the vast quantities of data we are likely to see in the coming years; to provide the technologies to manage and make sense of this data; and to find value in providing access to the skills necessary to maximise this data. - 4.2.2 In the consumer sphere, and for uses where ease of access and use and a generalised location reference are the dominant requirements, the private sector, alongside the VGI community, may well continue to dominate people's everyday interactions with geospatial information.
+In general, however, this information is unlikely to come with the quality assurances, level of detail and maintenance regimes that are required to inform major business or public-service questions for example, the management of energy supplies to a population, the recording of land extents, or the deployment and provision of a detailed common operating picture for emergency services.
+As such, demand is likely to continue for authoritative geospatial data collected, or at least provided by, a government entity.

 - 4.2.3 Nevertheless, alongside the spread of VGI, the private sector is increasingly likely to wish to compete with government sources of information, analogous to the competition found in the telecoms and postal industries, in all areas of high economic activity.
-This will potentially move beyond areas where there is existing competition, such as aerial imagery and generalised data, towards large-scale detailed data. - 4.2.4 However, in many cases, particularly outside of the consumer sphere, distinguishing between private and public sector geospatial provision can be artificial.
-While much of the provision of the data may be by private sector contractors, governments and supra-national bodies often remain the largest customers and commissioning agents. - 4.2.5 Cost and efficiency requirements will see NMCAs outsourcing many processes to the private sector in the coming years.
-Thus, much of the income generated by, for example, satellite and aerial imagery providers will continue to come from governments and NGOs indeed the proportion from these sources is likely to increase over this period.
+This will potentially move beyond areas where there is existing competition, such as aerial imagery and generalised data, towards large-scale detailed data. - 4.2.4 However, in many cases, particularly outside of the consumer sphere, distinguishing between private- and public-sector geospatial provision can be artificial.
+While much of the provision of the data may be by private-sector contractors, governments and supranational bodies often remain the largest customers and commissioning agents. - 4.2.5 Cost and efficiency requirements will see NMCAs outsourcing many processes to the private sector in the coming years.
+Thus, much of the income generated by, for example, satellite and aerial imagery providers will continue to come from governments and NGOs - indeed the proportion from these sources is likely to increase over this period.